pcapexpress/pcapexpress.github.io/about.md

      style="width: 25%; float: left; margin-right: 20px; margin-bottom: 20px;"
      alt="Author">

-<p><br>Here wrights to you a gentelman and a scholar.<br>
+<p><br>Here wrights to you a gentleman and a scholar.<br>
-A former Beer Brewing proffesional of 10ish years, that has been granted the oportunity to travel around, I had contracts in 4 different countries, and I am very grateful for that.<br>
+A former Beer Brewing professional of 10ish years, that has been granted the opportunity to travel around, I had contracts in 4 different countries, and I am very grateful for that.<br>
-But changes waits for no man, I have decided to hang up my <strong><em>Ol' Brewi'n Cap</em></strong> and dawn some sort of ... <strong><em>Thinking Bonnet</em></strong> and do something a touch more mentaly stimulating career wise.
-Enter an era of self aducation and gravitation towards the IT security sector, <strong><em>CompTia Sec+</em></strong> has been secured!<br>
+But changes waits for no man, I have decided to hang up my <strong><em>Ol' Brewi'n Cap</em></strong> and dawn some sort of ... <strong><em>Thinking Bonnet</em></strong> and do something a touch more mentally stimulating career wise.
+Enter an era of self education and gravitation towards the IT security sector, <strong><em>CompTia Sec+</em></strong> has been secured!<br>
-The goal is to become a fully fledged SOC analyst with the ability to specialize in network trafic analisys and digital forensics.
-I have developed a taste for entry level Pen Testing, did a bunch of capture the flag boxes with TryHackMe, and mostly failed but learned a whole bunch in teh process.<br>
+The goal is to become a fully fledged SOC analyst with the ability to specialize in network traffic analysis and digital forensics.
+I have developed a taste for entry level Pen Testing, did a bunch of capture the flag boxes with TryHackMe, and mostly failed but learned a whole bunch in the process.<br>
-Curently residing on an island just of the coast of Croatia I have picked up kayaking.
-Regular sessions on teh sea and participating in acredeted courses have yielded 3 certificates and a set of practical skills I never knew I would chase afetr.
-As a result I am a certified trip leader and instructor, the maneuver im proud of the most is certantly the the <strong><em>C to C roll.</em></strong> </p>
+Currently residing on an island just of the coast of Croatia I have picked up kayaking.
+Regular sessions on the sea and participating in accredited courses have yielded 3 certificates and a set of practical skills I never knew I would chase after.
+As a result I am a certified trip leader and instructor, the maneuver I’m proud of the most is certainly the the <strong><em>C to C roll.</em></strong></p>
 <div style="clear: both;"></div>

-CAREER GOALS
+### CAREER GOALS
 <section>
-  <ul class="hover-card"> <li><strong>Early Days:</strong> Building competence within a SOC team.</li>
+  <ul class="hover-card"> <li><strong>Early Days:</strong> Tier 01 - building competence within a SOC team, learn the ropes.</li>
   </ul>
-  <ul class="hover-card"> <li><strong>Mid Term:</strong> Graduating to SOC level 2.
-Dable in junior pentest projects.</li>
+  <ul class="hover-card"> <li><strong>Mid Term:</strong> Tier 02 - deepen triage knowledge and participate in Pentest projects.</li>
   </ul>
-  <ul class="hover-card"> <li><strong>Long Term:</strong> Branching out in to Malware analisys and reverse engineering.</li>
+  <ul class="hover-card"> <li><strong>Long Term:</strong> Tier 3 - focus on Malware analysis and reverse engineering, provide mentorship.</li>
   </ul>
 </section>

-Maybe details and why.
+---
+oooor???
+<div class="divider"></div>

 ## CERTIFICATES
 <div style="display: flex; justify-content: center; align-items: center; flex-wrap: nowrap; margin: 50px 0; width: 100%;">